Henry Henry: Belfast Catholic Association

 In 1896, Bishop Henry organised a Catholic Association, initially confined to controlling representation in the newly created Catholic wards [of Belfast].
 It dominated municipal politics in West Belfast for a decade: it easily defeated the Nationalist slate of candidates in the two wards in 1897 and 1904, and between these dates its candidates were not even challenged.
 Its viewpoint dominated the Irish News, the local Catholic newspaper, to such an extent that the Irish Nationalist leader in the city, Joseph Devlin, had to begin a rival, the Northern Star, in 1897.

-Henry's episcopal ministry took place against the intensely fought political battles around Irish Home Rule and he worked hard to influence nationalist political opinion, and representation in Belfast, at the heart of his diocese.
+Henry's episcopal ministry took place against the intensely fought political battles around Irish Home Rule and he worked hard to influence - some might say shape directly - nationalist political opinion, and representation in Belfast, at the heart of his diocese.
 By 1912, however, Devlin had won control of nationalist thought in the city.

+Death

+He took ill at a concert in St. Mary's Hall in Belfast in March 1908 and died at the scene.
+His Requiem Mass took place at St Patrick's Church, Belfast.
+His grave in Milltown Cemetery is in a very prominent position near the entrance where the road forks in two.

+Before his death, Henry took out money against both of the Henry family farms.
+After he passed, there was an attempt to seize both farms, however, upon the intervention of the Church, the Henry family was able to keep them both.